Azure/azure-rest-api-specs/specification/connectedvehicle/resource-manager/readme.md

-# mobility
+# Connected Vehicle

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for mobility.
+This is the AutoRest configuration file for connectedvehicle.

 ## Getting Started